 Still, I was frustrated to have such concrete proof that I was more comfortable with him having his fingers up in me than I was using my own.
 My resolve deepened to find the DivaCup and break the fear once and for all.

 So what’s your favorite alternative to pads or tampons?
-I haven’t tried a sea sponge, have you?
+Ever tried a sea sponge?
+That’s a story for another day!
 I’d love to hear about it in the comments below!